dotnet/docs/docs/framework/wcf/feature-details/grouping-queued-messages-in-a-session.md

 #### To set up a service contract to use sessions

 1. Define a service contract that requires a session.
-Do this with the <xref:System.ServiceModel.OperationContractAttribute> attribute and by specifying:
+Do this with the <xref:System.ServiceModel.ServiceContractAttribute> attribute by specifying:

     ```csharp
     SessionMode=SessionMode.Required
     ```

 2. Mark the operations in the contract as one-way, because these methods do not return anything.
-This is done with the <xref:System.ServiceModel.OperationContractAttribute> attribute and by specifying:
+This is done with the <xref:System.ServiceModel.OperationContractAttribute> attribute by specifying:

     ```csharp
     [OperationContract(IsOneWay = true)]
     ```

-3. Implement the service contract and specify an `InstanceContextMode` of `PerSession`.
+3. Implement the service contract and specify an <xref:System.ServiceModel.ServiceBehaviorAttribute.InstanceContextMode> of <xref:System.ServiceModel.InstanceContextMode.PerSession?displayProperty=nameWithType>.
 This instantiates the service only once for each session.

     ```csharp
     [ServiceBehavior(InstanceContextMode=InstanceContextMode.PerSession)]
     ```

 4. Each service operation requires a transaction.
 Specify this with the <xref:System.ServiceModel.OperationBehaviorAttribute> attribute.
-The operation that completes the transaction should also set `TransactionAutoComplete` to `true`.
+The operation that completes the transaction should also set <xref:System.ServiceModel.OperationBehaviorAttribute.TransactionAutoComplete> to `true`.

     ```csharp
     [OperationBehavior(TransactionScopeRequired = true, TransactionAutoComplete = true)]